aneeshdurg/monkeywrench/README.md

 The context provided to the completions is very basic.
 There is an input field where a query selector can be written to choose the elements that will be "visible" to the AI.
-If the provided selector yields too large of a payload to be used as context, only the first 250 lines of HTML are sent.
-In the future, I hope to make this more advanced by selecting content at the node level and filtering content with a smarter strategy (e.g. random sampling of nodes) to stay within the token limit while providing useful context.
+If the provided selector yields too large of a payload to be used as context, a random sample of the selected node are sent.
+This sampling process is far from ideal.